Pentax DA 12-24mm f/4 AL ED [IF] - Review / Test Report - Analysis

 zoom lens.
 At 12mm there's a relatively pronounced degree of slightly wavy barrel

-distortions (~2.1%) which decrease continuously when zooming towards the long end of
+distortion (~2.1%) which decreases continuously when zooming towards the long end of

-the zoom range where the lens is basically free of distortions.
+the zoom range where the lens is basically free of distortion.

 The chart above has a real-world size of about 120x80cm.